 Organizational psychology is a very diverse field, with companies and organizations large and small employing these specialists.
 So, it’s logical that you might have questions before you start your studies.

-Especially, you might want to know what degrees are required for the various subfields you might pursue within I-O psychology.
+You might want to especially know what degrees are required for the various subfields you might pursue under the larger I/O psychology umbrella.

 Keep reading to learn more about what you’ll study at each degree level.

 First, you’ll pursue a four-year bachelor’s degree in psychology or another field.
 Most students who want to work in the I/O psychology field earn their bachelors in general psychology and then a master’s (the basic degree needed to enter the field) or doctorate.
 Some students enter a joint bachelors/master’s degree program or find courses in the business school that relate to industrial and organizational, and human resources specialties.

 Undergraduate preparation for an industrial-organizational psychology graduate program can take one of two forms.
 Ideally, you’ll want to look for a program that offers focused BA or BS degrees in Industrial-Organizational Psychology, but such programs are few and far between.
 More often, you’ll find psychology programs that offer an emphasis or concentration in industrial psychology or organizational management.